 All these students combine the project with their regular study.
 Most of the team members are following a two year program.
 This way, the transfer of acquired knowledge between the different generations is ensured.

 Formula Student is a platform for the next generation of world class engineers.
-It is Europe’s most prestigious engineering competition for students and it is organized by SAE International.
+These are the most prestigious engineering competitions for students around the world and it is organized by SAE International and other organisations around Europe.
 The competition was organized in Europe for the first time in 1998 because there was a big demand for young engineers with practical experience in terms of teamwork, design and project planning.

 Formula Student challenges university teams worldwide to design and build their own car in only nine months time.
 The performance of the car and the qualities of the team are being evaluated during static and dynamic events.
 To complete this mission successfully the team has to work together and think of creative solutions for the problems presented by the judges.
 An additional difficulty is completing the whole project within a certain budget and time.
 The competition involves combustion cars as well as electric cars.
 Formula Electric Belgium only participates in the electric class.